The thought expressed by the song “I’ll Be Home for Christmas” can cause varying reactions, from a knot in the stomach to a longing in the heart.

-As a couple establishes guidelines and limits, it is important to protect you, your spouse, your relationship and your family.
+As you establish guidelines and limits, it is important to protect yourself, your spouse, your relationship and your family.

 Watch out for resentment.
 While visiting under difficult circumstances, you, your spouse or your family may be treated in an unkind way.
 Practice forgiving and giving grace along with following through with your limits.

 Looking for help with establishing traditions of your own?